 There's something so beautiful about a makeup look softly tied together by the same color family.
 Monochromatic makeup simply pairs eyeshadows, blushes, and lip tones alike and creates a fresh appearance for daywear, but can also turn dramatic for special occasions.
 One of the easiest ways to create a monochromatic beauty look is to use versatile products that can be used on the eyes, cheeks, and lips.
 For instance, you can take a cream and apply it to the eyes as an eyeshadow itself or base, blend some on the apples of the cheeks for blush, then apply to lips as well.
 Not to mention, it's time and cost effective.
 Pretty and chic at the same time, and your products are minimal and easy to carry around.

-Makeup Artist Tip: When creating monochromatic looks, it's okay to add different tones in to make sure things look cohesive and not too flat.
-For instance, if you're wanting to do a bronze theme, go ahead and use light bronze tones along with deeper bronze shadow on the eyes, or bronze eyeliner to give some dimension.
-The more you practice with monochromatic looks the more confident you'll feel, and the better they will look.
+When creating monochromatic looks, it's okay to add different tones in to make sure things look cohesive and not too flat.
+If you're wanting to do a bronze theme, go ahead and use light bronze tones along with deeper bronze shadow on the eyes, or bronze eyeliner to give some dimension.

 The Imperfect Brow